Tullamore Lions Club President 2019/20, Larry Fleming, discusses the background to the ‘Hooves 4 Hospice’ fundraising project.

-A It hasn’t been done before, as far we know, and the farmers we sounded out about it were all very positive towards the project and the good cause that is hospice.
+A It hasn’t been done on a regional basis before, as far we know, and the farmers we sounded out about it were all very positive towards the project and the good cause that is hospice.

 Q Is the project aimed just at farmers?

 A No. We hope the fundraiser will appeal to the entire community because the entire proceeds will go to the building fund of the new Midland Hospice.
 We will be grateful for financial donations, big and small, from individuals and organisations by way of gifts or sponsorship of the fundraiser.